Selling a Media & Publishing Business in Frankfurt

 Capital & Debt

 Debt support is helped by stable cash flows and German banking relationships, but regulated or highly cyclical earnings receive conservative treatment.
-Predictable subscription, events, or licensing revenue can support more debt than project-based production income or volatile advertising streams.
+Predictable subscription, licensing, data, and contracted event revenue can support more debt than volatile advertising, algorithm-dependent traffic, project production income, or print-related working-capital exposure.

 What Buyers Will Test

 Buyers will test whether the Frankfurt story is genuinely relevant for Media & Publishing.
 For Media & Publishing in Frankfurt, diligence should be prepared around Frankfurt revenue quality, Media & Publishing customer retention, local management continuity, Media & Publishing contract transferability, Frankfurt operating risks, and the sector-specific issues that drive value.
-IP rights, contributor agreements, platform dependencies, audience data permissions, and revenue recognition policies are central diligence points.
+Subscriber cohorts, renewal bridges, advertiser and sponsor contracts, event backlog, deferred revenue, content rights, contributor releases, image and video rights, privacy consent records, platform risk, and revenue recognition policies are central diligence points.

 Preparation Priorities